Ku Klux Klan: Triangular Klan symbol

 The Triangular Ku Klux Klan symbol is made of what looks like a triangle inside a triangle, similar to a Sierpiński triangle, but in fact represents three letter Ks interlocked and facing inward, referencing the name of the group.
 A variation on this symbol has the K's facing outwards instead of inwards.
-It is an old Klan symbol that has also been resurrected in the modern day hate symbol.
+It is an old Klan symbol that has also been resurrected as a modern-day hate symbol.

 Burning cross

 Although predating the Klan, in modern times the symbol of the burning cross has become almost solely associated with the Ku Klux Klan and has become one of the most potent hate symbols in the United States.
-Burning crosses did not become associated with the clan until Thomas Dixon's The Clansman, and its film adaptation, D.W.
-Griffith's The Birth of a Nation inspired members of the second Klan to take up the practice.
-In the modern day the symbol of the burning cross is so associated with racial intimidation that it is used by many non-Klan racist elements and has spread to locations outside the United States.
+Burning crosses did not become associated with the Klan until Thomas Dixon's The Clansman, and its film adaptation, D. W. Griffith's The Birth of a Nation inspired members of the second Klan to take up the practice.
+In the modern day, the symbol of the burning cross is so associated with racial intimidation that it is used by many non-Klan racist elements and has spread to locations outside the United States.